AliSoftware/OHHTTPStubs/README.md

 ### Stack multiple request handlers

 You can call `stubRequestsPassingTest:withStubResponse:` multiple times.
 It will just add the response handlers in an internal list of handlers.

+_This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application, or to separate different stubs and stubbing conditions (like some stubs for images and other stubs for JSON files) more easily.
+See the `OHHTTPStubsDemo` project for a typical example._

 When a network request is performed by the system, the response handlers are called in the reverse order that they have been added, the last added handler having priority over the first added ones.
 The first handler that returns YES for the first parameter of `stubRequestsPassingTest:withStubResponse:` is then used to reply to the request.

-_This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application, or to separate different stubs and stubbing conditions (like some stubs for images and other stubs for JSON files) more easily.
-See the `OHHTTPStubsDemo` project for a typical example._

-You can remove the latest added handler with the `removeLastRequestHandler` method, and all handlers with the `removeAllRequestHandlers` method.
+* You can remove the latest added handler with the `removeLastRequestHandler` method, and all handlers with the `removeAllRequestHandlers` method.

-You can also remove any given handler with the `removeRequestHandler:` method.
+* You can also remove any given handler with the `removeRequestHandler:` method.
 This method takes as a parameter the object returned by `stubRequestsPassingTest:withStubResponse:`.
 _Note that this returned object is already retained by `OHHTTPStubs` while the stub is installed, so you may keep it in a `__weak` variable (no need to keep a `__strong` reference)._

-## Complete examples

-Here is another example code below that uses the various techniques explained above.
-For a complete Xcode projet, see the `OHHTTPStubsDemo.xcworkspace` project in the repository.

-    NSArray* stubs = [NSArray arrayWithObjects:@"file1", @"file2", nil];

-    [OHHTTPStubs stubRequestPassingTest:^OHHTTPStubsResponse*(NSURLRequest *request) {
-        return [stubs containsObject:request.URL.absoluteString.lastPathComponent];
-    } withStubResponse:^OHHTTPStubsResponse* (NSURLRequest* request))handler {
-        NSString* file = [request.URL.absoluteString.lastPathComponent
-                          stringByAppendingPathExtension:@"json"];
-        return [OHHTTPStubsResponse responseWithFile:file contentType:@"text/json"
-                                         responseTime:OHHTTPStubsDownloadSpeedEDGE];
-    }];

-     ...

-    // Then this call (sending a request using the AFNetworking framework) will actually
-    // receive a fake response issued from the file "file1.json" NSURLRequest* request = [NSURLRequest requestWithURL:[NSURL URLWithString:@"http://www.example.com/file1"]];
-    [[AFJSONRequestOperation JSONRequestOperationWithRequest:request success:^(NSURLRequest *request, NSHTTPURLResponse *response, id JSON)
-     {
-        ...
-     } failure:^(NSURLRequest *request, NSHTTPURLResponse *response, NSError *error, id JSON) {
-        ...
-     }] start];

 ## Installing in your projects

-### Private API Warning

-`OHHTTPStubs` is designed to be used **in test/debug code only**.
-**Don't link with it in production code when you compile your final application for the AppStore**.

-> _Its code use a private API to build an `NSHTTPURLResponse`, which is not authorized by Apple in applications published on the AppStore.
-So you will probably only link it with your Unit Tests target, or inside some `#if DEBUG`/`#endif` portions of your code._
+> **Warning: Be careful anyway to include `OHHTTPStubs` only in your test targets, or only use it in `#if DEBUG` portions, so that its code is not included in your release for the AppStore !**

+_Note: `OHHTTPStibs` uses APIs that were introduced in iOS5+, so it needs a deployment target of iOS5 minimum._

 ### Integrating using CocoaPods

+[CocoaPods](http://cocoapods.org/) is the easiest way to add third-party libraries like `OHHTTPStubs` in your projects.

-`OHHTTPStubs` is referenced in [`CocoaPods`](https://github.com/CocoaPods/Specs/tree/master/OHHTTPStubs), so if you use [CocoaPods](http://cocoapods.org/) you can simply add `pod OHHTTPStubs` to your Podfile.
+`OHHTTPStubs` is referenced in [`CocoaPods`](https://github.com/CocoaPods/Specs/tree/master/OHHTTPStubs), so you simply have to add `pod 'OHHTTPStubs'` to your Podfile!

-_Be careful anyway to include it only in your test targets, or only use its symbols in `#if DEBUG` portions, so that its code (and the private API it uses) is not included in your release for the AppStore, as explained above._

 ### Integrating manually